assafdori/resume-app-iac/README.md

 #### 20/03/2024

- - This repository will hold Terraform & Ansible configuration used to automate the backend deployment of resources relevant to the cli-resume app.
+ - This repository will eventually contain both Terraform and Ansible configuration files.
+Currently working on getting the whole infra set up via Terraform, will move on to Ansible after.
- - Working on configuring the main.tf file and other necessary config files for Terraform.
-Will get to Ansible soon.